-Mucins look like stringy clear or whitish goo and in the skin are mainly made up of hyaluronic acid (a normal component of the ground substance surrounding collagen in the dermis).
-Several other forms of mucinosis are described.
+Mucins look like stringy clear or whitish goo mainly composed of hyaluronic acid, a normal component of the ground substance surrounding collagen in the dermis.
+Several other forms of mucinosis are described and classified.

-What cause alopecia mucinosa?
+What causes alopecia mucinosa?

 What are the clinical features?